"As water takes whatever shape it is in, so free may you be about who you become." - John O'Donohue

 What does this mean?
 If your insurance plan allows for what is called 'out of network coverage', after you reach a pre-determined deductible your insurance will cover the cost of a portion of therapy sessions.
 Deductibles and the portion that your insurance will cover varies according to your insurance plan.
 Many plans now offer this kind of coverage so it is worth finding out if your plan does.

-To find out, simply call your insurance provider and ask if you have 'out of network coverage' and if so, what your deductible allows for and what portion your insurance will pay for of the sessions once your deductible is reached.
+To find out, simply call your insurance provider and ask if you have 'out of network coverage for mental health' and if so, what your deductible allows for and what portion your insurance will pay once your deductible is reached.

-If you in fact have out of network coverage I can provide invoices for your visits so that you can submit them to your insurance company and be reimbursed.
+If in fact you have out of network coverage I can provide invoices for your visits so that you can submit them to your insurance company and be reimbursed directly.

 - Office of Victim Services Compensation

 If you are a victim of crime in New York State and have a police report you can submit an application with The Office Of Victims Services to cover most of the cost of therapy sessions.
 If approved OVS (Office of Victims Services ) can cover the bulk of the session cost.
-We can discuss this in greater detail as an option upon consultation.
+We can discuss this in greater detail as an option upon consultation if you qualify for OVS compensation.